 This muscle weakness causes difficulty in what is called eye-teaming, or the ability to get the eyes to work together.
 This generally happens in childhood.

-A 2009 study suggests that one cause may be that the non-dominant eye reacts to the stress of visual changes by drifting outward.
+suggests that one cause may be that the non-dominant eye reacts to the stress of visual changes by drifting outward.
 These visual changes can occur during activities like reading, when the eyes are moving from word to word.

 The primary symptom of exophoria is one eye turning outward when it’s covered or doesn’t have the same visual stimulation as the other eye.